Mass Flow Meters with no moving parts

 Thermal Dispersion Mass Flow Meters:

-This fall in temperature is related to mass flow of the fluid passing over the substance.
+This fall in temperature is related to the mass flow of the fluid passing over the substance.
 If one can measure the amount of heat taken away by the flowing fluid one can calculate the mass flow rate.

 The additional power required to heat the heater has a little complicated relationship with the mass flow rate.